hernan04/hernan04/README.md

 -->

 # 💫 About Me:
-🔭 I’m currently working on Hi.<br>      I am an accountant and bachelor business administration. <br>      Future data scientist  <br><br>👯 I’m looking to collaborate on projects of maching learning, data science. <br>      Artificial vision, backend, Javascript or Python.<br><br>🤝 I’m looking for help with with R language, blockchain, ecommerce, dropshippers.<br>      Social and collaborative businesses <br><br>🌱 I’m currently learning  at the same time, database, R language, Python and Javascript.<br>      Genetic algorithms. <br> <br>       I am interested in trading, collaborative business. <br>       Cryptocurrencies and NTF, metaverse and smart contracts<br><br>💬 Ask me about what you want or need.
+🔭 I’m currently working on diferent project.<br>      I am an accountant and bachelor business administration. <br>      Future data scientist  <br><br>👯 I’m looking to collaborate on projects of maching learning, data science. <br>      Artificial vision, backend, Javascript or Python.<br><br>🤝 I’m looking for help with with R language, blockchain, ecommerce, dropshippers.<br>      Social and collaborative businesses <br><br>🌱 I’m currently learning  at the same time, database, R language, Python and Javascript.<br>      Genetic algorithms. <br> <br>       I am interested in trading, collaborative business. <br>       Cryptocurrencies and NTF, metaverse and smart contracts<br><br>💬 Ask me about what you want or need.
 I hope I can help you<br><br>

 ## 🌐 Socials: